TapwaveZodiac/novelaiUKB/docs/Starting-your-first-story-in-NovelAI.md

 # Intro
-You just discovered NovelAI for the first time.
+Note: This guide applies to Kayra and Erato.
+GLM works similarly with minor changes.
+See [Moving to GLM](Moving-to-GLM) You just discovered NovelAI for the first time.
 You click "New story".
 The full might of the AI is displayed before you.

 ![image](https://github.com/TapwaveZodiac/novelaiUKB/assets/35267604/32cc877e-b167-4ec1-b38d-03221ee72945)